sjlouder/Lastpass-PS/README.md

 # STATUS AND FEATURES
 This project is in early stages and is not production ready.
 Logging in, getting the account data, and decrypting fields has been implemented.
-Basic account and note updating has been implemented, but is not heavily tested.
-**Create backup copies of your data before using this project to make any modifications.**

 Currently supported:
 * Login